perfectdarkmode1/davidvargasxyz.github.io/content/linux/Local File Systems and Swap.md

 ## XFS File System

-The X File System (XFS) is a high-performing 64-bit extent-based journaling file system type.
+- high-performing 64-bit extent-based journaling file system type.
 XFS allows the creation of file systems and files up to 8EiB (ExbiByte).
 It does not run file system checks at system boot; rather, it relies on you to use the xfs_repair utility to manually fix any issues.
 XFS sets the extended user attributes and